 The Atrium: the Student Union Building Addition

 The Student Union Atrium addition and renovation is a sustainable high performance building designed to reduce energy consumption and provide a healthy and enlightened interior environment.
-The project employs a number of green design elements that make the building sustainable and reinforce the design themes.
 The U.S. Green Building Council Leadership in Energy and Environmental Design (LEED) was used as a guideline in the design of the project.

 - Glass enclosure to harvest daylight, providing daylight to at least 75% of spaces